Medical Billing and Coding Schools in North Dakota

 AMC Hospital’s specialties include cardiac rehab, telemedicine, emergency care and trauma, radiology, and general surgery.
 Employee benefits at AMC Hospital include a pension plan, health and life insurance, flex spending accounts, an employee assistance program, a 403b with employer match, COBRA, and other perks.

 - Address: 3000 32nd Ave S, Fargo, ND 58103

 - Phone Number: 701-364-3300

-Dakota Clinic was founded in 1926 with only 10 employees.
-Today, Dakota Clinic is a 104-bed hospital with 10 operating rooms, one attached clinic, and 20 divisional clinics.
-Their services include endoscopy, geriatrics, heart and vascular care, infusion therapy, pulmonology, sleep services, sports medicine, and more.
+Essential Health-Fargo includes a multi-speciality hospital and clinical.
+The hospital has 104 private patient rooms and its services include endoscopy, geriatrics, heart and vascular care, infusion therapy, pulmonology, sleep services, sports medicine, and more.
 Benefits include paid time off, health, dental and vision coverage, a 401k, short- and long-term disability, flex spending accounts, cancer insurance, and an employee perks program.

 St. Alexius Medical Center